Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 Let's Connect

-I'm open to conversations about PhD research, aerospace internships, product building, and campus partnerships.
+I'm open to conversations about PhD research, aerospace internships, product building, campus partnerships, and speaking invitations.
 Choose a channel that works best for you.